Boesemania: Description

+lines on back.
+The fins are yellow with a light mottling of dark spots on the dorsal and caudal fin.

 Distribution

 Boesemania microlepis lives in the mainland Southeast Asia (Cambodia, Laos, Vietnam, and Thailand) as well as in Sumatra (Indonesia).
 It is found in several rivers such as the Mekong, Chao Phraya River, Mae Klong, Nan River, Tha Chin River, and Bang Pakong River.

 Habitat and behaviour

-This species appears to be sedentary.
+Boesemania microlepis appears to be sedentary.
 It prefers large, flowing rivers.
 During the peak of the dry season, it spawns in deepwater pools.
 During this time, common to other croakers, it can be heard to make loud, continuous, croaking sounds.

 Diet

 Boesemania microlepis eats mostly small fishes and crustaceans such as shrimps.

 Threats

-Desired as food, and expensive in southern Laos and northeast Cambodia, this species has become increasingly threatened due to overfishing.
+Desired as food, and expensive in southern Laos, Thailand and northeast Cambodia, this species has become increasingly threatened due to overfishing.